-While no hard evidence has been caught, and some think at Castleton University that Ellis Hall is not haunted, but instead is just the active imaginations of students who have reported their “scary” personal experiences.
-These students are convinced that spirits are here.
+While no hard evidence has been caught, and some think at Castleton University that Ellis Hall is not haunted, but instead is just the active imaginations of students, residents still have “scary” personal experiences that have convinced them that spirits are here.

 No one knows for sure if a woman named “Penelope” killed herself in the bathroom at Ellis Hall, but it is possible.
 Or, she could’ve killed herself somewhere else on campus or even at her home, and wanted to reside in her old school home, Ellis Hall.
 Perhaps she regrets her rash act, and longs to be alive again.
 She seeks attention and gets lonely too.

-The male student resident, Higley, suggests that more than one spirit may be residing here for free.
+The male student resident, Higley, who reported his experience of hearing high heel sounds on the bathroom floor, also suggests that more than one spirit may be residing here.
 He thinks that too many weird things have happened to be the work of one spirit.

 The information from the Ouija Board board has some merit, because the names of the two male spirits were actually listed on the Castleton University’s past student lists.
 Could these two male spirits be the same ones who gave their names to the Ghost Hunter, John Zaffis, during his investigation of The Old Chapel building?
 (See Old Chapel Story on haunted houses.com).